Room 319, Department of Computer Science

 Email: abhir dot bhalerao at warwick dot ac dot uk

 Image analysis, computer vision, video analysis and pattern recognition.
-Medical image analysis, biometrics, vehicle vision systems, digital forensics and security.
+Medical image analysis.

 Applied Computing and Artificial Intelligence